pengsida/configuration/install_paper_writing.md

 1. Flow between two sentences.
 2. Read more papers and consult similar writing.

+For sentences in introduction

+1. Focus on the motivation and the benefit from our proposed approach.

+For sentences in method

+1. The approach detail is the major content.
+Besides, we should talk about the motivation and the benefit at a proper place.

 ## Related work writing

 What we can talk about when writing related work